JoshuaSBrown/JoshuaSBrown.github.io/docs/MythiCaL/mythical_tutorial_2.md

 # 2. Impart Material Qualities to the Lattice

-Having created a lattice, the next step involves making the lattice represent a material we are actually interested in.
+Having created a lattice, the next step involves making the lattice represent a material we are interested in.
 Each of our lattice points must have an energy associated with it.
 If we can accurately calculate what that energy should be then we are one step closer to correctly modeling the electrical properties of a real material.

 A normal or Gaussian distribution is often used to represent the Density of States (DOS) of disordered semiconductors.
-We will use that approximation here, but if one actually knew the shape of the DOS it could be used instead.
+We will assume this approximation holds here, but if one knew the shape of the DOS it could be used instead.
 We will also assume the carriers we are going to simulate are holes, so the DOS is assumed to be composed of the HOMO levels of molecules we are modeling.

+By using a Gaussian distribution to model the DOS we can use the standard deviation of the Gaussian distribution as a metric to measure the disorder of our semiconductor.
+To give the reader some context of the size of this parameter, for AlQ3 values of 0.2 eV have been calculated [1], for α-NPT, spiro-DPVBi, TCTA [2] the standard deviation has been calculated to range from 0.10 – 0.156 eV and for several copolymers it has been found to range between 0.09 – 0.11 eV [3].
+In general, a narrower DOS indicates less disorder which will lead to a higher carrier mobility.

-One of the chief approximations of Gaussian Disorder Model used by B&auml;ssler is that the energies assigned to sites are uncorrelated.
-This means we can randomly assign energies from the DOS to each of the sites without considering that sites in close proximity might be energetically similar.
+One of the chief approximations of Gaussian Disorder Model, used by B&auml;ssler, is that the energies assigned to sites are uncorrelated.
+We will assume this approximation hold true, so we will randomly assign energies from the DOS to each of the sites without considering that sites in close proximity might be energetically similar.
 Thankfully the c++ standard library comes with a nice random number generator.

 In the code snippet below, we know the total number of sites, so a vector instance equal to the number of sites is first initialized.
-Each site has an index and thus each index of the vector (**site_energies**) is assigned the energy associated with that particular site.
+Each site has a unique index thus by assigning an energy to each index of the vector (**site_energies**) all of the sites in the lattice are accounted for.

 ```c++
 std::vector<double> generateSiteEnergies(const int & total_num_sites) {